 The file structure looks like this:

 Does it mean that it needs different plugins and a totally different approach to deal with the new theme structure?
-Actually, not – because what supports Gutenberg will work here, including the Crocoblock JetEngine and other plugins.
+Actually, not – because what supports Gutenberg (Block Editor) will work here, including the Crocoblock JetEngine and other plugins.

 Such themes are more at the concept stage now because we are still anticipating the next steps of block themes’ evolution (but they exist already, e.g., Emulsion and others).
 As the name suggests, universal themes should combine both block and classic themes features.
 For example, they are supposed to keep customizer, menu, and widget dashboards while making it possible to use a full site editing functionality.